eriknellessen/Selbstauskunft-in-the-middle/README.md

 The eIDClientCore will then be started and the result will be shown as a webpage.

 ##ToDo:
-* Enable configuration of module (paths to binaries)
 * Examine possibilities of automating connection establishment from the client